priolilucas1/priolilucas1/README.md

 Mobile Developer | Passionate about Technology and Professional Growth

-🚀 I feel dedicated to challenges and continuous growth.
+🚀 I'm dedicated to challenges and continuous growth.
 Solid experience in Android and iOS projects, from concept to delivery.
 Skills: Dart, Flutter, React, Javascript, Typescript, Node, API integration and CMS.

 🎓 With a degree in computer science, I keep up to date with the latest trends in the development industry.
 I'm in constant pursuit of learning and evolution, always open to new technologies and methodologies.